vednemesicnik/cz.vednemesicnik/docs/_author-roles-and-permissions.md

 - **Capabilities**:
   - Full control over all content and metadata, including:
-  - Creating, editing, publishing, unpublishing, archiving, restoring, and deleting any content.
+  - Creating, editing, publishing, retracting, archiving, restoring, and deleting any content.
   - Can view and manage editorial board positions and members.
 - **Restrictions**:
   - None.